vfilippova-axway/axway-open-docs/content/en/docs/contribution_guidelines/writing_markdown.md

 ---
-title: "Write with Markdown"
+title: Write with Markdown
-linkTitle: "Write with Markdown"
-weight: 1
-date: 2019-07-30
+date: 2019-07-30T00:00:00.000Z
-description: >
+description: |
   Tips on writing and editing using Markdown.
 ---
 This docs-as-code implementation uses the [Hugo](https://gohugo.io/) static site generator and the Google [Docsy theme](https://www.docsy.dev/) to build this website from the Markdown content files.
-Hugo uses [Blackfriday](https://github.com/russross/blackfriday) to parse Markdown.
+Hugo uses [Blackfriday](https://github.com/russross/blackfriday) to parse Markdown..

 ## Editor recommendations